yingted/jquery-syntax/README.md

+Open working/hlall.html and use it.
+C-like languages use `clang`.
 # jQuery.Syntax [release-3.0] #

 jQuery.Syntax is a light-weight client-side syntax highlighter, which dynamically loads external dependencies (JavaScript & CSS) when required.
 It uses jQuery to make it cross-browser compatible and to simplify integration.